syndesisio/syndesis-ui-style-guide/README.md

 * Fork this repository
 * Create a branch for your changes
-* Hack on you changes - see below
+* Hack on your changes - see below
 * Send in a PR

 ### Adding documentation